jccatilo/arduino/3_ATMEGA328p_minimal_circuit/README.md

 2. Make sure to observe upload settings as stated in the **previous steps 6 and 7**.
 3. **DO NOT PRESS UPLOAD**
 4. In the toolbar, go to *Sketch* and press **Upload using Programmer**.
 5. Everything should work fine.
+You can remove all other pin connections and just put the VCC and GND pins back.
+6. You now have a programming circuit and an ATMega328p chip you can use on you personal project.
+Have fun!